 Manihiki is a small atoll in the Northern Cook Islands, approximately 550 miles north of the capital Rarotonga.
 The extremely low-lying atoll has a population of 400 on the two inhabited islands.
 As is common with small isolated communities, water is a major concern on Manihiki, where the only source of potable water is rainwater stored in tanks.
 After prolonged periods of storage, this water can become contaminated and pose a health risk.

-The people of Manihiki would like assistance in the purchase of two ultraviolet water purifying units and pump systems – one for each village – with spare parts.
+The people of Manihiki asked for Seacology’s help to buy two ultraviolet water purifying units and pump systems – one for each village – with spare parts.
 In exchange for this funding, Manihiki will declare 72 acres of their lagoon as a marine reserve for 30 years.